GoldenStarGamer/Linedraw/README.md

 # Linedraw
-This project came from pure boredom and the needing to try new things
+This project came from pure boredom and the need to try new things
 # What is it?
 Linedraw was made to calculate the distance from a point to the other
 # How does it work?